celery/celery/funtests/stress/README.rst

 After the worker is running you can start the client to run the complete test suite::

-    $ python stress.py
+    $ python -m stress

 You can also specify which tests to run:

-    $ python stress.py revoketermfast revoketermslow
+    $ python -m stress revoketermfast revoketermslow

 Or you can start from an offset, e.g. to skip the two first tests use ``--offset=2``::

-    $ python stress.py --offset=2
+    $ python -m stress --offset=2

-See ``python stress.py --help`` for a list of all available options.
+See ``python -m stress --help`` for a list of all available options.

 Options